 74 people died in the Quebec heatwave in 2018, an event scientists say would have been impossible without climate change.

 The good news

-We can lessen the impacts of climate change while benefitting Canadians.
+We can lessen the impacts of climate change while benefiting Canadians.

 Sign up for Clean Energy Review